 Organizational Branding, Direction, and Strategic Oversight

-- Implement an integrated communication strategy that ensures brand consistency across all channels and aligns communication with TEA’s mission and objectives;
+- Implement an integrated digital strategy that ensures brand consistency across all channels and aligns communication with TEA’s mission and objectives;

-- Contribute to increasing TEA’s racial equity, civic engagement and power-building capacities, coordinating input from staff on communications materials, and shaping how we are communicating these values externally;
+- Contribute to increasing TEA’s racial equity, civic engagement and power-building capacities, coordinating input from staff on digital materials, and shaping how we are communicating these values externally;

 - Expand the reach of TEA’s message and communications projects to a diversity of audiences;

-- Develop and strengthen the organization’s unapologetic brand “voice”
+- Develop and strengthen the organization’s unapologeticlly Black brand “voice”

 - Provide quality control for printed and digital materials, such as palm cards, voter guides, graphics, press releases, social media, and slide decks;

-- In partnership with the Executive Director(s), provide final approval of all outgoing communications and materials;
+- In partnership with the Leadership Staff, provide final approval of all outgoing communications and materials;

 - Monitor developments in communications best practices, tools, and technologies that will strengthen TEA’s communications;